svanhoutte/wyze_garmin_sync/README.md

     WYZE_API_KEY=
     Garmin_username=
     Garmin_password=
-	cd ~/path_to_your_script/
+    export WYZE_API_KEY
+    export WYZE_KEY_ID
+    export WYZE_EMAIL
+    export WYZE_PASSWORD
+    export Garmin_username
+    export Garmin_password

 #### [](https://github.com/svanhoutte/wyze_garmin_sync#run-the-script)Run the script

-In your working directory run connect_sync.legacy.sh and if all goes well you should be able to see your data in garmin connect
+In your working directory add the execution right on the script `chmod +x ./scale.py`  Then run `./scale.py` and if all goes well you should be able to see your data in Garmin connect.
+This should be done at least once before setting up the cron as if you have 2FA for Garmin to allow you to enter the 2 step of authentication.

 #### [](https://github.com/svanhoutte/wyze_garmin_sync#setup-with-cron)Setup with Cron

-Will run the script every 10 min to get if a new measurment has been made on the scale.
+Will run the script every 10 min to get if a new measurement has been made on the scale.

-    */10 * * * * path_to_script/connect_sync.legacy.sh 2>&1 | /usr/bin/logger -t garminsync
+    */10 * * * * path_to_script/scale.py 2>&1 | /usr/bin/logger -t garminsync

 ***
 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/sebastienv)